CUNY-CL/yoyodyne/README.md

-    no improvement (when the loss stops decreasing if `--reduceonplateau loss`, or when the validation accuracy stops increasing if `--reduceonplateaumode accuracy`) until the learning rate is less than or equal to `--min_lr`.
+    no improvement (when the loss stops decreasing if `--reduceonplateau loss`, or when the validation accuracy stops increasing if `--reduceonplateaumode accuracy`) until the learning rate is less than or equal to `--min_learning_Rate`.
--   `warmupinvsqrt`: linearly increases the learning rate from 0 to 1 for `--warmup_steps` steps, then decreases learning rate on an inverse root square schedule for the remaining steps.
+-   `warmupinvsqrt`: linearly increases the learning rate from 0 to `--learning_rate` for `--warmup_steps` steps, then decreases learning rate according to an inverse root square schedule.

 ### Simulating large batches